Visit San Andres Mixquic at Day of the Dead in Mexico City at Night

 The doors of the church are open.
-You can look in.
-And, you'll see the gold within and on the roof entrance.
+We could look into the church.
+And, I could see the gold within and on the roof entrance.

-There, you will find relics from the past and human bones used in the Day of the Dead celebrations.
+There, I found relics from the past and human bones used in the Day of the Dead celebrations.

 San Andres Mixquic, Mexico City

-Next, you will walk into the town.
+Next, we walked into the town.
 And, you can eat at restaurants and shop at stalls along the road.

-In the middle, you'll find a tall female skeleton, La Catrina, and a tall male skeleton.
-They are lit up at night, so they are easy to find.
+In the middle, I saw a tall female skeleton, La Catrina, and a tall male skeleton.
+They were lit up at night, so they were easy to find.

-Then, you can have a Mexican meal at a small restaurant.
+Then, we went to a small restaurant for a Mexican meal.
 In Mexico, you'll have to try the thick mango juice and the corn quesadillas.